 Places to Visit in Manali in May

-All the places I listed above can be visited in May with an exception of Rohtang Pass and Lahaul Valley if you were visiting in 1st week of May.
+All the places I listed above can be visited in May with an exception of Rohtang Pass and Lahaul Valley if you were visiting in the first week of May.
 At this time, Rohtang Pass sometimes may not be open.
-This is also the time when Manali gets crowded the most, specially because of the opening of Rohtang Pass.
+This is also the time when Manali gets crowded the most, especially because of the opening of Rohtang Pass.

 Places to Visit in Manali in June